bmonkaba/ERISCore/docs/index.md

 <br>
 This statement requests a pointer to the singleton AppManager then calls update on it.

-This is akin to a sys tick(), however there is no context switching as this is a cooperatively scheduled and not a preemptive 'operating system'.
+This is akin to a sys tick().
+However, there is no context switching as this is a cooperatively scheduled and not a preemptive 'operating system'.
 The point to be made here is that update does not mean anything other than to update the internal state machine and make appropriate application and core method calls in the process.
 <br>
 ### Application Requirements & Interfaces
 <br>